LeftRefill: Filling Right Canvas based on Left Reference through Generalized Text-to-Image Diffusion Model: Experiments

+\textbf{Self-Attention Analysis.} We show the visualization of self-attention scores attended by masked regions for Ref-inpainting across different DDIM steps in \Cref{fig:attn_analysis}.
+Self-attention can capture correct feature correlations without any backbone fine-tuning.
+As diffusion sampling progresses, self-attention modules gradually shift their focus from specific key points to broader related regions, which is convincing and intuitive.
+Because the key landmarks help to swiftly locate the spatial correlation between the reference and target, while the extended receptive fields further refine the generation for the following sampling steps.
+More analysis about the attention visualization with increased reference views is shown in the supplementary.

-\textbf{Prompt Length and Depth.} The length and depth used in the task-specific prompt tuning are explored in the ablation in Tab.~\ref{tab:referece_inpainting_pt_len_ablation}.
-Different from~\cite{jia2022visual}, we find the PGIC is relatively robust in the length selection.
-Thus we select 50 in most cases, while we increase it to 73 to tackle novel vie synthesis.
-Moreover, we find that the deep prompt with much more trainable prompts for different cross-attention layers does not perform well, which may suffer from a little overfitting.
+\textbf{Prompt Settings.} The length and depth used in the task and view prompt tuning are explored in \Cref{tab:referece_inpainting_pt_len_ablation}.
+Different from~\cite{jia2022visual}, we find that LeftRefill is relatively robust in the length selection.
+Thus we select 50 for both Ref-inpainting and NVS.
+Moreover, the deep prompt with much more trainable prompts for different cross-attention layers does not perform well, which may suffer from a little overfitting.
+For the multi-view scene, we empirically evaluate the 3-view-based Ref-inpainting performance with various proportions of task\&view prompt lengths in the right of \Cref{tab:referece_inpainting_pt_len_ablation}.
+Increasing the proportion of view tokens initially improves the results, followed by a subsequent decline.
+We think that a few unshared view tokens contribute valuable view orders, while too many unshared tokens would increase the learning difficulty, leading to an inferior prompt tuning performance.

-\textbf{Matching-based Masks and Noise Coefficient.} On the left of Tab.~\ref{tab:reference_inpainting_config_ablation}, we find that the matching-based mask enjoys substantial improvement in the reference-guided inpainting.
-Besides, we find that setting the noise coefficient $\eta=1$ achieves consistent improvements in our PGIC even sampled as the DDIM~\cite{song2020denoising}.
-So all LDMs are worked under $\eta=1$ without special illustrations.

-\textbf{Prompt Initialization.} We tried three initialization ways for the prompt tuning on the right of Tab.~\ref{tab:reference_inpainting_config_ablation}.
-The random initialization performs worst.
-Both `token-wise' and `token-avgs' leverage text embeddings from a task-specific descriptive sentence that is detailed in the supplementary. `Token-wise' means repeating descriptive sentences until the prompt length, while each token is initialized for one prompt token. `Token-avgs' indicates that all prompt tokens are initialized with the average of the descriptive sentence.
-Meaningful initialization is useful for task-specific prompt tuning.
+\textbf{Incremental Positional Encoding.} We incrementally add the concatenation of learnable view embedding and absolute positional encoding to each attention block for NVS (\Cref{eq:PE}), improving the performance of both single-view and multi-view-based NVS as verified in \Cref{tab:PE_ablation}.

+\textbf{Classifier-Free Guidance (CFG)~\citep{ho2022classifier}.} We find that CFG can enhance the performance of Ref-inpainting even without training with prompt dropout as in \Cref{fig:ref_inpainting_cfg}.
+The adjusting of CFG could be seen as the trade-off between structural and textural recoveries.
+High CFG scales lead to over-saturated results with superior structure.
+We empirically set CFG to 2.0 and 2.5 for Ref-inpainting and NVS respectively.
+More quantitative results and details about the CFG setting of NVS are discussed in the supplementary.